-Today, we are interested in a notion that we were not aware of even a few years ago.
-Can we have ecological and feminist values?
-But what exactly is ecofeminism about?
+Today, we're taking a look at a concept we didn't even know existed until a few years ago.
+Is it possible to have ecological and feminist values?
+But what exactly is ecofeminism all about?

-Ecofeminism, as its name indicates, was born from an ecological and feminist concern.
+Ecofeminism, as the name suggests, was born out of an ecological and feminist concern.

-For ecofeminists, nature and women are part of the same ecosystem and are both dominated and exploited by the dominant political, economic and cultural power, that of man.
+For ecofeminists, nature and women are part of the same ecosystem, and both are dominated and exploited by the dominant political, economic and cultural power of l.

-Ecofeminism considers that there are common levers and causes between the systems of domination and oppression of women by men and the systems of overexploitation of nature by man. this would lead to significant climate disruption.
+Ecofeminism considers that there are levers and causes in common between systems of domination and oppression of women by men and systems of overexploitation of nature by man. this would lead to major climate disruption.

-The movement underlines that to enter a resolutely more ecological era, it would be necessary to rethink the relations between genders as well as between humans and nature.
+The movement stresses that to enter a resolutely more ecological era, it would be necessary to rethink relations between genders as well as between humans and nature.

-Ecofeminism takes a stand against this system where men see nature as a set of resources to be put at the service of humans, rather than as a living system in its own right.
-It is the same with women, indeed they have a biological productive power that is seen as a reproductive force that men must control and put at their service.
+Ecofeminism takes a stand against this system, where men see nature as a set of resources to be put at the service of humans, rather than as a living system in its own right.
+The same applies to women, who have a productive biological power that is seen as a reproductive force that men must control and put at their service.